ValentinaPy/valentinapy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<b>I am on the academic job market for faculty positions!
-Feel free to reach out if you have an opening in your department.</b>
+<b>I am on the academic job market for faculty positions!</b> Feel free to reach out if you have an opening in your department.

 I am a postdoctoral researcher (and Young Investigator) at the Allen Institute for AI and the University of Washington, advised by Prof. Yejin Choi.
 I completed my PhD in Natural Language Pocessing at the [NLP lab of Bar Ilan University](https://biu-nlp.github.io), supervised by Prof. Ido Dagan and Prof. Reut Tsarfaty.
 I also was a visiting PhD student at [UW NLP](https://nlp.washington.edu) and had the pleasure of interning twice at the [Allen Institute for AI](https://allenai.org).
 I am very honored to have received the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns).